ymnmurat/Zebrafish-Imaging-Classification/README.md

 This model resizes all images to 1000x1000 pixel image which then trains a CNN after being split into training and testing datasets.
 This model is then tested on accuracy, sensitivity, specificity, balanced accuracy, and ROC AUC.

-**Purpose:** The model is intended to examine clotting pattern differences between different thrombosis models.
-It distinguishes between an acquired model exhibiting speckled patterns of thrombus distribution, versus a genetic model exhibiting sprouting patterns with denser fluorescence signals.
+**Purpose:** The model is intended to examine clotting pattern differences between different zebrafish thrombosis models at 5 days-post-fertilization (dpf).
+It distinguishes between an acquired (estrogen-induced) model exhibiting speckled patterns of thrombus distribution, versus a genetic (spontaneous; protein C deficient) model exhibiting sprouting patterns with denser fluorescence signals.

 ## How to setup and run